earthcubeprojects-chords/chords/_pages/advanced.md

 ``python chords_control --config``
 - Lets you configure your CHORDS portal.
-  - Set your password
+  - Set your
+    Database Password
+    Grafana Password
+    Portal Password
+  - Set email
-  - Set email for password reset
+    Port connects to that email to use for emailing purposes allows for password reset
   - Set guest password
   - Configure portal port